Myway LLC participates in Amazon Services LLC Assoc Program. A small commission is received from all affiliate links & 3rd party advertising.

 Either way, the goal is to tighten up the eyelid and area below the eye, which should reposition the tear duct as well.

-Corneal ulcers happen as a result of other dog eye problems such as:
+Corneal ulcers (the Cornea is the clear part of the eye) happen as a result of other dog eye problems such as:

 Corneal ulcers in dogs can be minor (superficial) or major (deep), or somewhere in between, depending on how many layers of corneal tissue is involved.